INTERVIEW

 4

-I live a full, ambitious life outside of this world, which is exactly why the time I choose to spend here is intentional.
+I live a full, ambitious life outside of this world, which is why the time I choose to spend here is intentional.
 When I’m with you, you have my full attention: mentally, emotionally, and physically.

 What’s your favourite type of date?